 My friends and I spent many a post-rave night at Nicollet Diner in high school.
-While I can’t say that the Nicollet Diner has the most gastronomic late night food in Minneapolis, it delivers on solid hangover prevention that perfectly satisfies a midnight crave.
-Plus, being open 24-hours a day, the Nicollet Diner is one of the most reliable restaurants for late night food in Minneapolis.
+While I can’t say that the Nicollet Diner has the most gastronomic late night food in Minneapolis, it delivers on solid hangover prevention that perfectly satisfies a midnight craving.
+Plus, being open 24 hours a day, the Nicollet Diner is one of the most reliable restaurants for late night food in Minneapolis.

 The diner recently moved locations, expanding to include Roxy’s Cabaret, which hosts regular drag shows in the Twin Cities.
 The expansion also includes the Muffin Top Cafe, a community coffee house in Loring Park.
 The Nicollet Diner also has a full bar, open 8 am-2 am daily, with happy hours between 8-10 am and 3-6 pm, weekdays.